 Often people think that you need a lot of money to travel.
 Don’t be fooled by rich jetsetters on social media, they aren’t the only one that can travel.
 Even though you definitely need a little to get started, it’s not necessarily the case that you need to be filthy rich, win the lottery or have rich family members that fund everything you do.
 Trust us, going on a world trip without a big savings account is definitely possible.
 Because we did it too.
 We left with 6000 euros each and stayed abroad for 18 months in a row.
 But how did we travel for so long without a big savings account?

 Going on a World Trip Without a Big Savings Account

 If you really want to travel, make it your goal.
-Make a calculation on how much you need per month: at least for the first two or three months.
-Write everything down; the amount you want for your trip and calculate how much money you can put aside each month.
-Now you know how much time you need before you can actually go on this trip.
+Make a calculation on how much you need each month during your travels: at least for the first two or three months.
+Write everything down; the amount you want for your trip and calculate how much money you can put aside each month while you work.

 Book your ticket well up front